 nearly touching the front of a lens focused at infinity).

-you need a reproduction ratio of 1.5.
+a reproduction ratio of about 1.5 is needed,

-(with the lens on its fullest macro setting).
+with the lens on its fullest macro setting.

 (it's 1.7 at full macro).